department-of-veterans-affairs/component-library/README.md

    ```

 #### Publish your component-library changes to Verdaccio
-The next step is to update the `core` and `web-component` versions in their respective `package.json` files.
+The next step is to update the `core` and `web-component` package versions in their respective `package.json` files.

 1. Navigate to `packages/web-components` and change the version.
-For instance, if the current version is `10.1.1` and [your change is a patch](https://github.com/department-of-veterans-affairs/component-library?tab=readme-ov-file#how-to-choose-a-version-number), your version might be `10.1.2-rc1`.
+Assuming the current version is `10.1.1`, you could change the version to `10.1.2-rc1` or something similar.

    ```diff
    ! packages/web-components/package.json